TrevonWilkins/Modified-Altman-Z-Score/README.md

 # Modified-Altman-Z-Score

 This is a modified Altman Z-Score function that substitutes total revenue in place of net sales.
 Total revenue is used in place of net sales as most organizations do not publicize their net sales.
-This function works particularly well for defense contracting organizations where discounts, returns, and allowances are not a large part of the business due to the contractual nature of the work, thus may be insignificant enough to provide a well-rounded gauge of bankruptcy risk when compared to organizations of the same business interest.
+This function works particularly well for defense contracting organizations where discounts, returns, and allowances are not a large part of the business due to the contractual nature of the work, thus the alteration is ideally insignificant enough to provide a well-rounded gauge of probability of bankruptcy when compared to organizations of the same business interest.

 Traditional Altman Z-Score
 = 1.2A + 1.4B + 3.3C + 0.6D + 1.0E